-Listen closely to grievances and find creative ways to address them.
-Maybe you can offer a better work/life schedule if pay can’t be increased, or other incentives which may minimise staff financial pressures.
+- Listen closely to concerns and find creative ways to address them.
+For example, if pay cannot be increased, offer other incentives that may decrease financial pressures on staff.

-This conflict resolution strategy is important for strengthening relationships, helping staff feel valued and supported in their roles and thereby minimising any future conflict.
+- This conflict resolution strategy is important for strengthening relationships.
+Moreover, it helps staff feel valued and supported in their roles.

 Build a Stronger Culture